 Your resume is one of the most important documents required during your job search that can help you make it or break it.
 To make it, you must have your resume stand out from the competition.

 Another way to make your resume stand out is by knowing what must not be listed on the resume.

 Here is a list of ten things that must not be included in your resume.

 - Your past or current salary

 - Any information that is confidential to the ex-employer and might cause legal issues

-- Your height, weight, ethnicity, marital status or anything related to religion or caste is not required on your resume.
+- Your height, weight, ethnicity, marital status, or anything related to religion or caste is not required on CV.